stardog-union/launchpad-docs/README.md

 - **Required:** No
 - **Default:** `2 * CPU cores + 1`

+#### `DESIGNER_STORAGE_ENABLED`

+The `DESIGNER_STORAGE_ENABLED` option is used to configure the storage location for projects in Stardog Designer.
+By default, this should be set to `false`, resulting in projects being stored in a user browser's local storage.
+If set to `true`, projects will be stored in the Launchpad database under your Launchpad user account.

+> [!TIP]
+> It's recommended to set this to `true` to avoid accidental data loss of Designer projects if the user clears their browser's local storage.

+- **Required:** No
+- **Default:** `false`

 ### Login Provider Configuration

 This section details the configuration options available for the SSO provider used to log users into Launchpad.

 > [!IMPORTANT]
-> Launchpad **must** be configured with at least 1 SSO provider to log users into the application.
+> Launchpad **should** be configured with at least 1 SSO provider to log users into the application.
+You may use shared user authentication to bypass the need to have a SSO login provider, but this is **not** recommended for production use.
+See [Shared User Authentication](#shared-user-authentication) for more information.

 Available Login SSO providers:
 - [Microsoft Entra (formerly known as Azure Active Directory)](#microsoft-entra-login-provider)